 A mindblowingly mediocre product.
 It did NOTHING for my hair and in fact, I'm certain it felt drier than when I started.
+It leaves your hair oily and tacky unless you blow dry, and blow drying is not something I like to do every time I wash my hair.
 Don't bother spending your money on this, you're really not missing out on anything.

 I got this as a free sample from Sephora.
 Probably would not have purchased it because frizz isn't a huge problem for me, but I do like to use styling creams to give my hair definition and hold.
 This weighed down my waves (not my intention) and I didn't care for the smell.

 Makes my hair so soft and keeps my hair straight after I blow dry it straight while also preventing a frizz meltdown.
 The only reason I give this four lippies and not five is because sometimes I do feel I need a little extra conditioning but adding the no frizz leave in conditioner or the restore targeted repair cream to it helps with it.

 HG product.
 Keeps my hair from frizzing in humidity and rain better than any other product I've tried.
 Not to say there is NO frizz, just MUCH less than with other products.
 I wish it came in a pump.